jurayev/todo-app/README.md

 Future TODOs:
 * Possibility to update a record
 * Add geeting and basic usage modal window
+* Ability to create an account, sign up and login pages
 * Add unit tests

 ## Contributing